Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/FinalProject/README.md

 # I then made a view that summarizes details about what spawns to farm for what items.
 # I then made a procedure to add spawns.
 It has some exception handling.
 # I then made a procedure that will show the inventory of player with a name like the name inputted.
+# I then created a audit table and a trigger for updating the inventory table.